-Nursing This course provides students with evidence-informed knowledge and skills to identify clients with critical conditions and to intervene effectively in situations of adult, geriatric, and pediatric emergency and trauma encountered in rural practice.
+Nursing This course provides students with evidenceinformed knowledge and skills to identify clients with critical conditions and to intervene effectively in situations of adult, geriatric, and pediatric emergency and trauma encountered in rural practice.
 The course includes a mandatory lab experience and practicum.
-Prior to the practicum, RNCP and Post-Diploma students must provide proof of successful completion of the Canadian Triage and Acuity Scale (CTAS).
+Prior to the practicum, RNCP and Post-Diploma students must provide proof of successful completion of the Canadian Triage and Acuity Scale (CTAS) within 24 months prior to the practicum commencing.
 The RNCP and Post-Diploma BScN require the 6-credit hour course.
 The NCBNP requires the 8-credit hour course.

 Prerequisites: For the 6-credit hour course, a minimum of one full-time year of acute care practice within the past five years for RNCP and Post-Diploma BScN students.
-For the 8-credit hour course, NURS 330-4, or permission of the Chair

-Major Restriction: Rural Nursing Certificate Program or Post-Diploma BScN students, or permission of the Chair for the 6-credit hour course Recommended: NURS 451-3
+For the 8-credit hour course, NURS 330-4, or permission of the Chair Major Restriction: Rural Nursing Certificate Program or Post-Diploma BScN students, or permission of the Chair for the 6-credit hour course Recommended: NURS 451-3